R Basics

 Comparing things

-We can also do comparison in R:
+We can also do comparison in R. These return TRUE or FALSE.

 x <- 1